apiaxle/blog/_posts/2013-04-05-storing-near-realtime-stats-in-redis.md

 ---
 layout: post
-title: Storing Time Series Statistics In Redis
+title: Storing Time Series Statistics in Redis
 author: Stuart Quin
 description: |
   The following is the tale describing the creation of a flexible